AI-team-UoA/LTEOI-BIDS-2025/part2/README.md

 } limit 100
 ```

-2.4 Find all Sentinel-1 images that intersect with Sentinel-2 images and rivers
+2.4 Find all Sentinel-1 images that intersect with rivers and points of interest

 ```sparql
 prefix xsd: <http://www.w3.org/2001/XMLSchema#>